kmcconnell/atomic-apron/CONTRIBUTING.md

-# Contributing to AtomicApron
+# Contributing to Recipyzer

-Thank you for your interest in contributing to **AtomicApron**!
+Thank you for your interest in contributing to **Recipyzer**!
 We are excited to have your help in improving our repository.
 Before you get started, please take a moment to read the following guidelines.

 ## How Can You Contribute?